xadvent/cv-application/README.md

 - **React**: For building the user interface.
 - **Vite**: As the frontend build tool for a faster and more efficient development experience.
 - **Netlify**: To host and serve the production build of the web application.

-## Project Page
-You can view the deployed application [here](https://resume-creator-ps.netlify.app/).

 ## Usage
 1. Fill in your personal details in the provided fields.